maelle/simplymaelle/content/post/2023-07-24-three-notions/index.md

 ## The backports R package, and its README

-R is quite stable, but useful new functions have been added to it over time.
+R is quite stable to say the least, but useful new functions have been added to it over time.
 For instance, R 3.3.0 saw the birth of [`trimws()`](https://rdrr.io/r/base/trimws.html), that trims white space.

 <div class="highlight">